Haley-Harrison/Data-Preparation/README.md

 # Data-Preparation
-From the 8.28.2019 Data Preparation session, as part of the Cerner Analytics Concept Sessions
+From the Data Preparation sessions, as part of the Cerner Analytics Concept Sessions